CodeDotJS/now-animate/README.md

   Usage

-    $ now-animate -w 'YOUR TEXT'
+    $ now-animate

+    	Options:

+  		-w  Enter any word or a "sentence"

 ```